sea-lang/sea/doc/sandbox.md

 To instead replace the line, we toggle `\replace` on.

 You may have guessed what `\pos` does.
 It jumps to the provided line!
-You can also use `\pos end` to jump to the end of the code!
+You can also use `\pos end` to jump to the end of the file.

 Next there's `\pause`.
 Using this toggles auto-compilation.
 By default, any time you input a line, the sandbox will attempt to compile your code.
 If you are